Projective Dirac Operators, Twisted K-Theory and Local Index Formula: Gluing local spin structures on Riemannian manifolds via Morita equivalence

 We can apply the above theory to spectral triples on Riemannian manifolds.
 By gluing local pieces of spectral triples via Morita equivalence, we construct a so called projective spectral triple, the Dirac operator of which was defined in a formal sense by Mathai-Melrose-Singer \cite{Mathai}.

 Let $X$ be a closed oriented Riemannian manifold of dimension $n$.
-Suppose $X$ is spin or spin$^c$. $\Cl_n$ denotes the complex Clifford algebra over $\R^n$.
-In this paper we use the following convention of the definition of Clifford algebras
+Suppose $X$ is spin or spin$^c$.
+Let $\Cl_n$ denote the complex Clifford algebra of $\R^n$.
+In this paper we use the following convention for the definition of Clifford algebras